suborb/huafan-wifiswitch/README.md

 ## Servers the firmware contacts:

 121.42.46.59 port 2110 and 5110.
 This is the main control host.
+Initially port 5110 is used, and then fails back to 2100.
+This runs a slightly different protocol to local usage.

-iotbucket.com the switch talks to one of the servers under this domain and regularly issues a HTTP ping.
+115.29.202.58 port 8000.
+The switch talks to one of the servers under this domain and regularly issues a HTTP ping.

 ## Discovery